-A four-week program covering R language basics, packages and development environments
+A six-week program covering R language basics, packages and development environments

 R is an open source programming language and software environment increasingly popular with statisticians, data scientists and decision makers.
 While a fully-fledged programming language that can take years to master, a fundamental understanding of R, its packages and development environments offers many opportunities.
 In this workshop-style program, students will learn how to describe data, compare groups, cluster observations, identify association rules, build regression models, build classification models, and reduce feature spaces.
 The focus will be on developing an understanding of R, the R environment and relevant packages so that the student will become comfortable with exploring the R ecosystem.
 In all cases, students will be introduced to the theory, presented with real world examples and then assigned supervised hands-on tutorials.